timboudreau/acteur-tutorial/README.md

 	Missing URL parameter 'displayName'

 We can also test out the help page by going to [localhost:8134/help?html=true](view-source:http://localhost:8134/help?html=true) in a browser.
+That's enabled by calling `enableHelp()` on our `ServerBuilder` - it uses the Page and Acteur classes, and their annotations to generate a generic HTML help page, be default findable at the URL `/help` - this makes web APIs developed with Acteur self-documenting.
+Add the `@Description` page to your acteurs to give them friendly descriptions.

 The project as described up to this point can be found in the ``acteur-tutorial-v1`` project on GitHub.